Cap-go/website/content/blog/how-your-usage-is-counted.md

 > Capgo don't count emulator and dev build in your usage.
 Keep in mind after the trial you can't have more than 3% of them, or that will lock your account, until you fix it.

 > Capgo is also doing some filtering for you.
-If you have CI/CD configured to send your version to Google PLAY, Google is running your app each time to 20+ real device.
+If you have CI/CD configured to send your version to Google PLAY, Google is running your Capacitor app each time to 20+ real device.
 During the 4 first hours of a new bundle, we block Google data center IP to prevent them to be counted.

 Each month, this data start from zero.

 - Create or update a device in my database at each device request
-- Add to a daily counter the number of active device who haven't been active this month. the first method return : 900+ users while the second one is at 200+ users on your account For plan limit i use the first method who is 100% reliable and for display the chart i use the second one.
+- Add to a daily counter the number of active device who hasn't been active this month.

+The first method return : 900+ users while the second one is at 200+ users on your account For plan limit I use the first method who is 100% reliable and to display the chart I use the second one.
 You can see both on your account home page.

 ## Storage